 The HMO and its providers and subcontractors must not bill a BadgerCare Plus or Medicaid SSI member for medically necessary covered services provided to the member, for which the State does not pay the HMO; or the State or the HMO does not pay the individual or health care provider that furnished the services under contract, referral, or other arrangement; during the member's period of HMO enrollment, except for allowable copayments and premiums established by the Department for covered services provided during the member's period of enrollment in BadgerCare Plus.
-In addition, the HMO must ensure that its Medicaid members are not held liable for payments for medically necessary covered services furnished under a contract, referral, or other arrangement, to the extent that those payments are in excess of the amount the member's liability for cost sharing to the amounts listed in the ForwardHealth online handbook.
+In addition, the HMO must ensure that its Medicaid members are not held liable for payments for medically necessary covered services furnished under a contract, referral, or other arrangement, to the extent that those payments are in excess of the amount the member would owe if the HMO covered the services directly.
+This contract limits a member's liability for cost sharing to the amounts listed in the ForwardHealth online handbook.